FoxLisk/alttp-notes/rooms/Automation/DP/27 Torch Key.md

-<h3>There's many strategies for this room and you can do different things.
-This is one example of how to automate the room.</h3>
+# There's many strategies for this room and you can do different things.
+This is one example of how to automate the room.

 Buffer <^ and hold until Link nudges the torch.
 Hold ^ until Link's shadow is in the circle v> of the torch.